Working with scientific literature - Impact, quality and finding

 Retractions of scientific publications

-The growing numbers of papers per year is accompanied by an even faster growth of retracted papers (Figure 4).
+The growing numbers of papers per year is accompanied by a similarly fast growth of retracted papers (Figure 4).
 This is due to several reasons:

 - The growing awareness for falsifications.